Cut cable shuts down Virginia’s online voter registration

 RICHMOND, Va.
 (AP) — A severed fiber optic cable shut down Virginia’s online voter registration system Tuesday, the last day to register before the November general election.

-The Virginia Department of Elections said in statement on Twitter that a “fiber cut” was affecting connectivity for multiple agencies, including the citizen portal and registrar’s offices.
-The state also said technicians were working to repair the problem.
+The Virginia Department of Elections said in statement on Twitter that a “fiber cut” was affecting connectivity for multiple agencies, including the citizen portal and registrar’s offices, and technicians were working to repair the problem.
+State officials didn’t say what caused the cut or when service was expected to be restored.

 Andrea Gaines, a department spokeswoman, said in an email that the cut occurred in the Chester area near Route 10.

-“This has affected the department’s citizen portal along with local registrar’s offices across the Commonwealth,” she said.
-“Verizon technicians are on site and working to repair the cut; updates will be provided as work progresses.”
+“Verizon technicians are on site and working to repair the cut; updates will be provided as work progresses,” she said.

 The Washington Post reported that election officials in northern Virginia have been forced to register voters using paper forms.